-- Open port 80 for downloading the Certificate Revocation List (CRL).
+- Open port 80 to download the Certificate Revocation Lists (CRL).

-- Open a Windows firewall port to allow Outlook to communicate with Google's servers.
-Consult your Microsoft documentation for instructions on how to do this.
+- Open ports 80 and 443 on Microsoft Windows firewall to allow Outlook to communicate with Google's servers.
+For details, consult your Microsoft documentation.

 |Certificate Revocation Lists|

 |https://www.google.com/m8/feeds/gal||Global Address Book|

 Note: If you're using a Windows parental control system, you might need to add URLs to your allowlist.
 For details, consult your Microsoft documentation.

 Review how to find Google IP address ranges.
 GSSMO can use any one of these IP addresses.

 GSSMO doesn't support authenticated proxies.
 To detect if you have a proxy: